openedx/paragon/www/README.md

 2. Query parameter.
 Adding `?feature=` to the URL as a query parameter, you can temporarily enable one or more features.

 ### Feature Flags information
-Listed features bellow are set up in the doc site.
+Listed features below are set up in the doc site.
 Some features can be enabled by default.
 To disable a specific feature, don't pass anything to the corresponding variable.

 #### Axe
 [Axe](https://www.npmjs.com/package/axe-core) is an accessibility testing engine for websites and other HTML-based user interfaces.
 By default, it is enabled and controlled by `FEATURE_ENABLE_AXE`.
 Open the console on a particular page on the site to see warning and errors from this package.